artish/syncsettings/README.md

 ## TODO:

-  + Move the Settings into their own Repository away from the script

   + Add a setting where the symlink are added to a folder
     Example in the After Effects Folder, where you already have a ton of preinstalled plugins and want to add onto these folders.
     `/Applications/Adobe\ After\ Effects\ CC\ 2014/Plug-ins`